Nutrition and Tooth Decay in Children Aged 0-6

 2. Nutrition and Tooth Decay in Children Aged 0-6

-To prevent tooth decay:
+To protect against tooth decay:

-• Apply age-appropriate preventive treatments
+5. Apply age-appropriate preventive dental treatments